 It is a chronic and fatal disease caused by Leishmania infantum and transmitted to dogs by Phlebotomus spp. flies.
 There are visceral and cutaneous forms of the disease.
-In addition to the systemic manifestations of the disease, ocular manifestations are common.
+In addition to the systemic manifestations of the disease, ocular involvement is also common.
 Complications developing in the affected tissues can lead to blindness.
-The incidence of ocular findings in leishmaniasis varies from 16-81%.
-24,25 In a retrospective study of 430 dogs with leishmaniasis, ocular findings were seen in 105 dogs, 103 of which had bilateral findings.
-These included anterior uveitis (90%), conjunctivitis and K (66%), periocularallopia (56%), diffuse blepharitis (54%), ulcerative blepharitis (8%),posterior uveitis (8%),keratoconjunctivitissicca (KCS) (6%), cellulitis (4%) and eyelid nodules (2%).
-Secondary glaucoma may also occur in those who develop anterior uveitis.26 methylglucamineantimoniate for a minimum of 30 days and allopurinol for 6months to 1 year.
-In a study, approximately 50% of the 34 cases had marked improvement or resolution of ocular signsfollowing therapy.
+The incidence of ocular findings in leishmaniasis varies from 16-81%.24,25 In a retrospective study of 430 dogs with leishmaniasis, ocular findings were seen in 105 dogs, 103 of which had bilateral findings.
+These included anterior uveitis (90%), conjunctivitis and keratocunjunctivitis sicca (KCS) (66%), periocular allopecia (56%), diffuse blepharitis (54%), ulcerative blepharitis (8%), posterior uveitis (8%), KCS (6%), orbital cellulitis (4%), and eyelid nodules (2%).
+Secondary glaucoma may also occur in those who develop anterior uveitis.

+The treatment regimen for canine leishmaniasis includes a combination of N-methylglucamine antimoniate for a minimum of 30 days and allopurinol for 6 months to 1 year.
+In a study, approximately 50% of the 34 cases had marked improvement or resolution of ocular signs following therapy.